instantlinux/docker-tools/images/nagiosql/README.md

 * In a browser, connect to NagiosQL UI at the port number identified in docker-compose.yml, log in as nagiosadmin / nagios, enter the database install or update dialog
 * Define hosts, services and other objects
 * Under Tools -> Nagios control, invoke Write monitoring data, Write additional data, Check configuration files
-* Restart nagios server if the configuration check passed
+* Restart nagios server if the configuration check passed (using docker restart, the button doesn't work)

 Tips:
 * (To secure nagios itself) use htpasswd (provided in the jasonrivers image), add your administrative user(s) to htpasswd.users at top level in nagios_etc volume, and update cgi.cfg to include user name(s) in each of the authorized_xxx settings